So, You Want to… Install a Water Softener

 Before reaching the municipal supply, water absorbs mineral content from rocks and soil—and generally speaking, that’s a good thing.
 In the case of calcium and magnesium, however, it’s not.
 High concentrations not only make soap less effective, but also gradually lead to limescale buildup, which, when it occurs within pipes, reduces water pressure and flow (and the problem only gets worse over time).
 Hard water also negatively impacts the efficiency and lifespan of any appliance that requires water for operation.
 You may not mind replacing a coffeemaker ruined by mineral deposits, but what about your water heater?

 In addition to eliminating a slew of inconveniences, correcting a hard water problem can help prevent a variety of plumbing headaches that cost a bundle to resolve.
 Many homeowners never hear the term “hard water” until they’ve had to call in a service professional to make a repair.
 That’s unfortunate, because with hard water, it pays to be proactive.
 Keep an eye out for the telltale signs of hard water, of course, but even better is to conduct a little research.
 Start by contacting your municipality; many provide a free report detailing what’s in the local water.
-Alternatively, purchase a test kit online or at a home center.
+Alternatively, purchase a test kit at your local home center or online (view example on Amazon).

 Different testing methods measure water hardness on different scales, either grains per gallon (GPG) or parts per million (PPM).
 Remember, the question isn’t whether or not your water contains any calcium or magnesium, but whether concentrations of those minerals are high enough to affect your life and damage your plumbing.
 While trace amounts are to be expected, water with calcium or magnesium levels at or above 7 GPG or 120 PPM officially qualifies as hard.
 If it turns out that your home has hard water, follow the lead of other homeowners in the same situation and consider installing a water softener.